 Subject to few exceptions, people who operate a sole proprietorship under their family names and first names are not required to register their businesses in the Registre des entreprises (register of businesses).
 This means that they do not have to follow all the rules involved in registering (filing an initial declaration, name search and name reservation, updating declaration, etc.).

-A “small supplier”- a self-employed person whose total billings in a year for sales and services is $30,000 or less – is not required to register with the tax authorities for the purposes of collecting and paying sales tax (GST and QST).
+A “small supplier”- a self-employed person whose total billings in a year for sales and services is $30,000 or less – is usually not required to register with the tax authorities for the purposes of collecting and paying sales tax (GST and QST).
 The finances of the business are therefore much simpler to manage.

 Certain Tax Advantages